 Hello Everyone!
 I'm Alexis Pavenick, PhD, MLIS.
-I am an Associate Librarian for CSULB, and I currently cover Literatures and Languages.
+I am an Associate Librarian for CSULB, I currently cover Literatures in English, and I am the AI Lead for the Library.
 I have written this guide through interest and research about ChatGPT - I'm a little bit of a tech geek now that I am a librarian.
 I share with you here information my colleagues and I have found about the topic.

 While I am by no means an expert in AI Chatbots, I do have 16+ years experience as an English adjunct lecturer for Cal Poly Pomona, Los Angeles City College, Glendale Community College in the LA Area and Bronx Community College, The Art Institute of New York City, and ASA College in New York City.
 I am quite familiar with assigning and grading long and short essays and dealing with plagiarism.
 My PhD is in English Literature from UC Riverside, so I am also familiar with writing essays in literature, as well as in social science, as I have a MPhil in Anthropology from Cambridge.